 I used to be focused on big wins.
-Only something big used to matter.
-Later, I started writing day all the wins every day.
+In truth, only something big used to matter.
+Later, I started writing down all the wins every day.
 Many of them were small, but still, they were my wins.
 They did matter.

-Then I read one exciting research study – The Power Of Small Wins by Amabile and Kramer.
-And I had proof from professionals that small wins matter.
+Then I read one exciting research study — The Power Of Small Wins by Amabile and Kramer.
+As a matter of fact, I had proof from professionals that small wins matter.

-Amabile and Kramer have been studying the psychological experiences as well as people’s performance when they perform difficult work for nearly 15 years.
+Amabile and Kramer have been studying people’s psychological experiences as well as their performance when they perform difficult work for nearly 15 years.

-They say that everyday progress – even a small win – can make all the difference.
+They say that everyday progress—even a small win—can make all the difference.
 Moreover, they add that progress’s power is fundamental to human nature.
-In addition, they state that even small wins can raise inner work life excessively.
+In addition, they state that even small wins can raise the inner work life excessively.

 “We found that the most common event triggering a “best day” was any progress in the work by the individual or the team.
 The most common event triggering a “worst day” was a setback.”